Jheringa/my-new-project/README.md

 ## Summary

 An AI that creates custom recipes based on the users food preferences.
 The users can fill in a couple simple questions from different categories.

-The first question will be about allergies and diets and food dislikes.

-After that they choose the protein base of the meal this could be Rice, Pasta, Salad etc.
+After that they choose the protein base of the meal this could be Rice, Pasta, Salad etc. The output will be a recipe fitting to these conditions.

-The next question will be the weird and tricky question, they get asked to pick a color.
-This will output of the type of sauce.
-(For example red is made of tomato, green is pesto etc.)

-The output will be a recipe fitting to these conditions.
 This will be a fun way to generate personal fitting and "new" recipes every-time.

 ## Background